Team1091/team1091.github.io/index.md

 </address>

-## Donations
+## Sponsoring STEM

-If you would like to donate to our 2022-2023 season, please download this [Check Donation Form](/files/Donation_Form.pdf).
+If you would like to donate, please download this [Check Donation Form](/files/Donation_Form.pdf).
 Donations will go towards paying for competitions, constructing the robot, and outreach promoting STEM in our community.
 Thank you!